 - Greaseable Design: MOOG® ball joints are designed to make lubrication service easier, contributing to longer component life

-- Easy to install: Precision tolerances for easy installation and steering alignment giving you a perfect fit right out of the box.
+- Easy to install: Precision tolerances for easy installation and steering alignment give you a perfect fit right out of the box.

 - Metal sealing rings: Optimal sealing

-- Carbon fibre reinforced bearing: Less friction and more durable
+- Carbon fiber reinforced bearing: Less friction and more durable

 - Induction hardened stud: More durable and stronger

 - Comprehensive coverage: Available for foreign and domestic nameplates

 - Moog Problem Solver Ball Joints: Provide long-lasting dependability and performance.
 Made with a hardened steel stud ball having a full 360-degree range of movement, allowing for consistent stud articulation throughout the life of the part.
 Grease grooves allow full lubrication between the housing and the ball stud for extended life.

 Mevotech innovates every ball joint component.
 Their engineers focus on improving part life and ease of installation, employing punishing durability testing to validate every new design.
 Many of their products offer X-FACTOR DESIGN™ which provides maximum service life and durability to keep your vehicle performing longer.
 Their LABOR SAVERS™ technology makes your installations much faster, easier while protecting surrounding components, and includes handy Labor Savers accessories in the box.

 Mevotech Upper Ball Joints Part Numbers: MS25506, MS50579, MK80196, TXK80196, MK7346, and more